 Returning to the "Peacemaker": Trump has already proven in the past – and in surprising fashion – that he knows how to draw his weapon, not just threaten.
 This was demonstrated when American B-2 bombers, armed with bunker-busting ordnance, destroyed significant portions of the nuclear site in Fordo (an underground uranium enrichment facility) during the war between Iran and Israel in June.

-The Iranian file was the first item on the agenda during Trump's meeting with Prime Minister Benjamin Netanyahu, specifically regarding the nuclear program the President claims the regime is trying to revive, alongside its ballistic missile project.
+The Iranian file was the first item on the agenda during Trump's meeting with Prime Minister Benjamin Netanyahu, specifically regarding the nuclear program the president claims the regime is trying to revive, alongside its ballistic missile project.
 Protests within Iran are intensifying, and Trump has already issued warnings to the regime against harming demonstrators.
-The abduction of Maduro in Venezuela is more than a signal to the regime in Tehran – it is a message that this president does not hesitate to employ force when necessary.
+The capture of Maduro in Venezuela is more than a signal to the regime in Tehran – it is a message that this president does not hesitate to employ force when necessary.

 In Israel, officials are viewing the events in Venezuela with great satisfaction, hoping the move will be completed and the regime fully replaced.
 This display of American power is encouraging, illustrating that the barrier of non-intervention policies has fallen – and that action against Iran is entirely within the realm of possibility.